Island Areas 101

-Each island jurisdiction has its own unique context, history, needs, and relationship with the U.S. When working with the island areas, it is important to understand the differences between island jurisdictions and as compared to U.S. states.
+Each island jurisdiction has a unique history, culture, government structure, and relationship with the United States.
+When working with the island areas, it is important to understand the differences among and between island jurisdictions and the contiguous United States.

 Sovereignty is a significant difference between the U.S. territories and FAS.
 The FAS are independent nations connected to the U.S. through the Compacts of Free Association, under which the U.S. government agreed to provide economic and technical assistance, ensure U.S. military defense support, and allow unrestricted travel to and from the United States for these non-resident FAS citizens.
 In return, the FAS agreed to give the U.S. Government unlimited and exclusive use of their land and waterways for strategic purposes.
-So, the three FAS are members of the World Health Organization and vote in the World Health Assembly, but the five territories are not members and are represented by the U.S. delegate.
+The U.S. territories are under the jurisdiction of the U.S. government, and territorial residents are U.S. citizens or nationals.

 Other distinctions include citizenship and differences in federal program and funding eligibility such as Medicaid, Medicare, SSI, and Veterans Affairs.
-The chart below summarizes these differences in political status, citizenship, visa requirements, and Medicaid and Medicare eligibility between the island jurisdictions.
+The chart on this page summarizes these differences in political status, citizenship, visa requirements, and Medicaid and Medicare eligibility between the island jurisdictions.

 Take It To Go